 After you’re happy with your form, click Preview (the eye icon next to colour palette and settings gear).
 Copy the URL.
 This will be your public-facing form link.

 A year later, I checked again, and the extension had grown to 1500 users.
-Intrigued, I checked the Stats page of the extension.
-I noticed that the extension had quite a few uninstallations.
-The number of people installing on a daily basis was growing, but so was the number of people uninstalling.
-Which kinda made sense, considering that more the users, more the number of people who could uninstall it, but still it would be good to know what exactly they didn’t like so I could make fancy GitHub issues around them and tag them as
+Intrigued, I opened up the Stats page of the extension and started poking around.
+I quickly noticed that the extension had quite a few daily uninstallations.
+Once my ego had recovered (why would anyone ever want to uninstall my extension?), I realized that the number of people installing on a daily basis was growing as well.
+Which made sense, considering that more the users, more the number of people who could uninstall it, but still it would be good to know what exactly they didn’t like so I could make fancy GitHub issues around them and tag them as

 bugs (I have simple pleasures).
 It turns out that you can add a handler to your Chrome Extension that opens a URL when the user uninstalls the extension [API reference link].
 Yes!
 So I could create a feedback form and redirect the user to that when they uninstalled.
 But creating a form sounded like work.
 I could just use Google Forms.
 And that’s what I did, as described above.